QbertMF/tilequest/readme.md

 - npm run ios # you need to use macOS to build the iOS project - use the Expo app if you need to do iOS development without a Mac
 - npm run web

+# Develop
+## run on Android devide
+npx expo start -c --tunnel
+-c is probably optional
+--tunnel seems required on the PC used

 # ToDo
 ## Random shuffle